arakkkkk/marktodo.nvim/README.md

 Open files contain selected todo with <CR>.

-Complete task from telescope window with <C-t>.
+Complete task from telescope window with <C-d>.

 ## Settings